mlindauer/asapy/README.md

 ## Input Formats

-AutoFolio reads two input formats: CSV and [ASlib](www.aslib.net).
+ASAPy reads two input formats: CSV and [ASlib](www.aslib.net).
 The CSV format is easier for new users but has some limitations to express all kind of input data.
 The ASlib format has a higher expressiveness -- please see [www.aslib.net](www.aslib.net) for all details on this input format.

 For the CSV format, simply two files are required.
 One file with the performance data of each algorithm on each instance (each row an instance, and each column an algorithm).
 And another file with the instance features for each instance (each row an instance and each column an feature).
-All other meta-data (such as runtime cutoff) has to be specified by command line options (see `python3 scripts/autofolio --help`).
+All other meta-data (such as runtime cutoff) has to be specified by command line options (see `python scripts/asapy --help`).

 ## CSV Interface